Brand/Model: Epiphone PR-4E

-The biggest complaint is the fret buzz.
+The biggest complaint about the Epiphone PR-4E is the fret buzz.
 While this guitar is definitely not the greatest for shedding, we don’t expect any newbies to be at this level anyway.

 For the price, you’re getting great value for everything that’s thrown into the bundle.
 When you receive everything that’s advertised, you’ll be completely satisfied.
 Just make sure you check out vendor reputations before you commit to buying this Epiphone.

 Still under 300 dollars is the Yamaha FGX800C Acoustic Electric Guitar.
 It’s a beautiful piece with a solid Sitka spruce top.
 This price is for the guitar only, no extra equipment included.
 However, if guitar quality is what you’re after anyway, then this is a sweet deal.
-For more on this yammin’ Yamaha, check out what we have to say on it right here!
+For more on this awesome Yamaha, check out what we have to say on the FGX800C right here!